open-horizon/anax/docs/built_in_policy.md

 openhorizon.hardwareId| The device serial number if it can be found (will be fetched from /proc/cpuinfo).
 A generated Id otherwise. | `string` openhorizon.allowPrivileged| Property set to determine if privileged services may be run on this device.
 Can be set by user, default is false.
-This is the only writable node property| `boolean` openhorizon.kubernetesVersion| Kubernetes version of the cluster the agent is running in| `string` e.g. 1.18
+This is the only writable node property| `boolean` openhorizon.kubernetesVersion| Kubernetes version of the cluster the agent is running in| `string` e.g. 1.18 openhorizon.operatingSystem | The operating system the agent is running on.
+If the agent is containerized, this will be the host os | `string` e.g. ubuntu openhorizon.containerized | This indicates if the agent is running in a container or natively | `boolean`

 **Note:Provided properties (except for allowPrivileged) are read-only, the system will ignore updating of the node policy and changing any of the built-in properties*